import {NOTE} from './_util'

 global <- | -> undefined

-in browsers and global
+NOTE: global refers to window in browsers and global in NodeJS.

 To ensure that you always get the correct behavior, include 'use strict';